-The OVS 2.0 is a new voting system that has not previously been tested in the EAC Program.
-The previous Unisyn OVS system, release 1.3 was certified by the EAC.
-The report is available for viewing on the EAC's website at www.eac.gov (Reference NTS Report No. TPR030407-01 Rev. B).
-The OVS 2.0 System contains many of the same components, however, in some instances, these components have been modified for performance enhancement.
+The OVS 2.0 is a new voting system that has not previously been tested to applicable federal standards in the EAC Program.
+The Unisyn OVS 1.3 system, previously certified by the EAC (Reference NTS Report No. TPR030407-01 Rev. B, which is available for viewing on the EAC's website at www.eac.gov) contains various components of the system currently under test; however, in some instances these components have been modified to meet the performance characteristics of the OVS 2.0 System.
 For components that were not modified, the TDP review that was previously performed will be utilized to meet the requirements of the required TDP review.
 All updated portions of the TDP will be subjected to a full TDP review as part of this test program.
 Additionally, the previously certified versions of the OVS system (1.1, 1.2, and 1.3) that contain the OVO, OVI, and OVCS components will be subjected to functional regression testing with the 2.0 version firmware (Reference Wyle Test Reports T58650.01-01 Rev. A and T70987.01-01 Rev. B, and NTS Test Report No. PR030407-01 Rev. B, respectively, which are available for viewing on the EAC's website, for further details).

-Full functional and hardware testing will be performed on the entire OVS 2.0 configuration that includes the previously tested components as well as the FVT.
+Full functional and hardware testing will be performed on the OVS 2.0 configuration that includes the previously tested components as well as the FVT.